swcarpentry/git-novice/_extras/guide.md

 their breath after what is often a frustrating couple of hours.

-The Creative Commons family of licenses is recommended for many types of works but not software.
+The Creative Commons family of licenses is recommended for many types of works (including software documentation and images used in software) but not software itself.
 Creative Commons [recommends][cc-faq-software] a software-specific license instead.

 ## [Citation]({{ page.root }}{% link _episodes/12-citation.md %})